Photo by welcomia via Canva.com

 Personal Preferences

 After considering the financial and medical practicalities, what are your personal preferences?
-These points make a new town a home—somewhere you look forward to going each day.
+These points make a new town feel like home, somewhere you look forward to going to each day.
 If you haven't given it much thought, these questions might prompt some preferences you didn’t know you had.

 - Are you purposely moving away from or to a new climate and weather pattern?
-Heat, cold, humidity, hurricanes, and tornadoes: all can make or break your attachment to a new destination.
+Heat, cold, humidity, hurricanes, and tornadoes can make or break your attachment to a new destination.

 - What is your town’s "walkability"?
-Can you stroll to shops, coffee houses, and cafes?
+Is it important that you be able to stroll to shops, coffee houses, and cafes?
 Are local parks and trails nearby?

 - Does the town have a church of your faith, a library, or a community center?